Header image courtesy of pruit phatsrivong (via Shutterstock)

-On the subject of wild animals that are indigenous to Hong Kong, the first thing that comes to mind is often the sublime image of a pink dolphin leaping out of glittering waves, forming a curve of liveliness and joy.
+On the subject of wild animals indigenous to Hong Kong, the first thing that comes to mind is often the sublime image of a pink dolphin leaping out of the sea, forming a curve of liveliness and joy.
 Commonly known as Chinese white dolphins and more formally as the Indo-Pacific humpback dolphins or Sousa chinensis, these friendly marine mammals are commonly found in coastal areas of Hong Kong, the Pearl River Delta, Taiwan, and Singapore.

 The dolphins found around Hong Kong’s waters, however, are known for one unique trait—their characteristic pink hue.
 Friendly, intelligent, and ever-so-cute, the pink dolphin is one of the most beloved icons of Hong Kong and was even chosen to be the mascot of the 1997 handover.
-But it is also one of the biggest sacrifices we have made to achieve economic and social developments, as the constant human activities in their habitats have caused their endangerment, leading numbers to dwindle to mere dozens.
+However, it is also one of the biggest sacrifices we have made to achieve economic and social developments, as the constant human activities in their habitats have caused their endangerment, leading numbers to dwindle to mere dozens.
 But how did these dolphins become an icon for Hong Kong—and why are they pink, anyway?
-This is the story of the Chinese pink dolphin.

 Just like another famously pink animal—the flamingo—Hong Kong’s dolphins are not actually born pink.
 Like other Sousa chinensis calves, they are born dark grey and eventually lighten over time, adopting a mottled grey colouring in their juvenile stage before finally becoming pink in adulthood.
 There is no conclusive explanation to how the adult dolphins in Hong Kong got their signature pink colour, rather than the grey or white skin of their counterparts found near Taiwan or Singapore.